dhermanns/rpi-nightscout/README.md

+forked from dhermanns and updatet to Nightscout 13.0.1 (Ketchup)

 # rpi-nightscout
 CGM Remote Monitor aka [Nightscout](http://www.nightscout.info) for the Raspberry Pi 1/2/3.
 This images offers a node.js webserver containing the Nightscout Application Version 0.9.2.